The neuroscience behind money and power: How socioeconomic status can literally shape your brain

 Hoping to shed light on the mechanisms, the team analyzed the biobank’s genomic sequencing data.
 Their conclusion?
 Perhaps both nature and nurture matter.
 Genetics could explain about half the links between socioeconomic status and brain volume—particularly, in the regions that control communication, empathy, and decision-making—but links in other regions, such as the cerebellum, appeared to be more environmentally formed, according to the team.
 “This suggests that socioeconomic conditions get under the skin in some way,” said Nave.

 Unsurprisingly, the effects of poor socioeconomic status were generally negative on the brain.
-And it’s a complex web of why: For example, the authors wrote that body mass index—another meter of health that’s influenced by both nature (metabolism) and nurture (diet and exercise)—could account for 44% of the link between socioeconomic status and brain volume—meaning that if you’re able to improve your BMI, that might positively manifest in your brain structure.
+And it’s a complex web of why: For example, the authors wrote that body mass index (BMI)—another meter of health that’s influenced by both nature (metabolism) and nurture (diet and exercise)—could account for 44% of the link between socioeconomic status and brain volume, meaning that if you’re able to improve your BMI, that might positively manifest in your brain structure.

-To that point, the authors say their findings suggest health and social disparities stemming from socioeconomic status could hopefully be lessened with policy interventions that improve life for the bottom half.
+To that point, the authors said their findings suggest health and social disparities stemming from socioeconomic status could hopefully be lessened with policy interventions that improve life for the bottom half.

 “If air quality is worse in lower-socioeconomic status neighborhoods, that can be triggering inflammation and other negative effects in the brain,” said Nave.
 “As just one example, regulations that mitigate air pollution could remove that harm and improve health and well-being across the board, no matter what neighborhood one lives in.
 Free, high-quality preschool can do the same thing.”